Naty Abascal: Biography

 In 1971 she also had a short role within Woody Allen's 1971 film "Bananas" as the guerrilla girl Yolanda.
-This same year she posed naked for Playboy magazine and was also the cover of Andy Warhol's magazine "Interview".
+This same year she posed nude for Playboy magazine and was also the cover of Andy Warhol's magazine "Interview".

 In 1974 she made a 'commercial/happening' for Alka-Seltzer with Salvador Dalí which was seen as "too aggressive" by certain viewers.
 Dalí was shown pretending to stab Naty with some paint brushes, at the same time as he painted her body.
 The commercial was not particularly successful and was taken back from public view quite quickly.

 Towards the end of 1975 she returned to her home in Seville (Spain).
 She reunited with an ex-boyfriend from her teenage years, Rafael Medina y Fernandez de Cordoba, Duke of Feria and Marquis of Villalba and they married in July 1977 and had two sons: Rafael, born on 25 September 1978, who is the present Duke of Feria, and Luis, born on 30 August 1980.

 At the beginning of the 1980s, and well after having left the fashion world, she jumped again on the catwalks for her friend Carolina Herrera's first collection.
 It would be her last catwalk show.
 In 1982, several years after having left the fashion world, Norman Parkinson decided to portray her in the Caribbean for Town and Country magazine.
 In 1984 she presented Oscar de la Renta's collection to the Spanish media and in 1987 Lord Snowdon also photographed her in Seville.
-Naty and Rafael Medina split up in 1989 and divorced in unfriendly terms.
+Naty and Rafael Medina split up in 1989 and divorced on unfriendly terms.

 Abascal is known as one of Valentino Garavani's Spanish muses and she's also closely connected to Oscar de la Renta and Carolina Herrera, among other designers.
 She still works regularly as a stylist for Hola! magazine as well as many other punctual projects.